dewuem/python-bioinf/orthology/README.md

 Based on an all vs. all blastx of the sequences in the cluster, the most likely orthologs are filtered out by blast scores.

+Output will be to STDOUT, so just pipe it with '>' into an appropriate place.
+Intended to use with a for-loop where you can name the output appropriately.

+The output will be useable by codeml from the paml package for orthology prediction.

 ### The script requires some leg work to be useful.

 Take a tabular blast results file (outfmt 6), reduced to the the three colums query, hit and score (use "cut", from GNU coreutils, presumably included in most Linux distros), to obtain the score of each relevant pairwise comparison.